kkamuntu/noughts-and-crosses/README.md

 # Noughts and Crosses Game

-A 2-player noughts and crosses game
+A Python based 2-player noughts and crosses game

 ## How to play